 They often tell me how when they spend time with grandchildren they do arty things.
 These learners usually want more ideas of what to do creatively to develop an interest in art in the children.
 Sometimes they wish to learn to draw so they can pass on the skills to their children.
 These are my thoughts on the topic…

 Although there are definitely some children who have more of a natural interest in picking up pencils and paint, I don’t think there is a young child who isn’t interested in making marks.
 This is a natural form of expression so it is more about allowing time and space for this exploration to be developed and continue.

 One of the things that can stop children developing an interest in art is parents who don’t allow an area for children to be creative.
 I have a friend who loved art as a child but her mum was an obsessively tidy housewife who didn’t allow her to ‘make a mess’.
 By the age of 14 she had pretty much stopped doing art.

 Allow Them to Create for Themselves

 I remember playing with cardboard boxes a lot as a child.
 I made a doll’s house for my Cindy dolls because it was too expensive for my parents to buy one.
 I had to learn how to construct it out of cardboard and I drew the wallpaper patterns, the whole project engrossed me for months and developed my love of art.

 These days children tend to have ready-made kits from shops so they tend to play with the ‘raw materials’ less.
 If you give children paper, glue and cardboard boxes it is amazing what they can teach themselves about the materials.
-It fosters their imaginations because there is no ‘one I made earlier’ picture to go by, they have to imagine it.

 What You Can Do to Help?